Jerry Portnoy – Review: Dancing with Muddy: Muddy Waters, Eric Clapton and My Lucyk Life In and Out of the Blues

 Carlos Harrison is a Pulitzer Prize winning journalist and author (and a musician in his living room).
 His most recently book The Ghosts of Hero Street: How One Small Mexican-American Community Gave So Much in World War II and Korea was published by Berkley Caliber.
 You can find out more about Carlos on his web site.

-Pass Around the Jimmy-John is available from Whiplash Records by Credit Card or PayPal.
+Pass Around the Jimmy-John is on Whiplash Records.

 Fall 2016 Holidays